How Groupon reimagined customer engagement to stay agile and protect its brand during the pandemic and beyond

 Manage brand reputation and customer sentiment with messages and campaigns that were sensitive to the realities of the pandemic

 Maintain the pace and quality of insights as conditions began to return to normal

-Sprinklr Social Listening, part of Sprinklr Modern Research, has long been an important part of Groupon’s strategy.
+Sprinklr Social Listening, part of Sprinklr Insights, has long been an important part of Groupon’s strategy.
 But, as Higgins notes, Groupon is leveraging it in exciting new ways.
 “We’ve always seen the value of the Sprinklr solution, but we’ve started to really blow it out of the water with the way we’re using it now.”

 The social-listening leap has helped marketing and communications at Groupon evolve in several important ways:

 Groupon’s business relies on the ability of customers to make plans, and the pandemic was proving quite resistant to long-term forecasting.
 Even as some reopening began, consumers were concerned about their inability to use the deals they purchased.

 Using Social Listening, Higgins and her team were able to understand the biggest challenges consumers face, provide real-time data to their service teams and senior leaders, and speak directly to customers using a single, unified platform.
 The single platform allows critical data to flow seamlessly among internal teams, so insight can bubble up directly from customers to service leaders, and even as far up as the CEO.
 This kind of insight allowed both Groupon and its customers to remain agile in the face of uncertainty.

 Supercharging its social listening capability helped Groupon weather the storm of the pandemic, but that was only the beginning.
 “Now that things are a bit more stable, we can evolve the way we apply listening to our campaigns,” says Higgins